aardvarking

 A “by-election” is an election held to fill a political office that has become vacant between regularly scheduled elections.

-Typically, a by-election occurs when the incumbent has resigned or died, but …
+Typically, they occur when the incumbent has resigned or died, but it may also occur in the case of a recall…

 A “cabal” is a group of people involved in a secret plot or conspiracy.
 Cabal can also refer to the plot itself, or to the secret organization of the plotters.